fulyaertay/quote-generator/README.md

 ![image](./quote.png)

 ## Description
-When user enter "Get Quote" button, app is produced a new quote.
+When user enter "Get Quote" button, app produces a new quote.

 ## Overview
 I mastered HTML, CSS, Javascript and React features in this project.
 You can see the visual representation of the app above.